da4all/da4all.github.io/_cards/fair-guiding-principles.md

   - Storing and Preserving Data
 sample_resource: true

-title: "The Fair Guiding Principles For Scientific Data Management And Stewardship"
+title: "The FAIR Guiding Principles For Scientific Data Management And Stewardship"

 teaser: >
   This article identifies practical guidelines for data management and data stewardship so that data can be published and preserved in ways that ensure transparency, reproducibility, and reusability.